saschaschramm/program-synthesizer/README.md

-# Diff GPT 2
+# Program Synthesizer

 ## Introduction
-Diff GPT 2 is a language model based program synthesizer that can synthesize programs from a given program specification.
+This is a language model based program synthesizer that can synthesize programs from a given program specification.

 ## Description
 <div align="center">